redbrick-ai/redbrick-blog/2023-09-25-sickle-cell-disease/2023-09-25-sickle-cell-disease.md

 **Remote Patient Monitoring.**

 AI-driven wearable devices are revolutionizing patient care.
-These devices continuously collect data on a patient\'s vital signs, such as heart rate, oxygen levels, and pain indicators.
+These devices continuously collect data on a patient's vital signs, such as heart rate, oxygen levels, and pain indicators.
 In the UK, the [National Health Service has launched a scheme](https://www.lnwh.nhs.uk/news/ai-employed-to-help-fight-sickle-cell-disease-8570/)